 - Dowry law misused by disgruntled housewives, stop automatic arrests: SC

 - SC: SC: dowry law the most misused, abused law in India.
 Police shld follow 9 point checklist as per 41 crpc

 - Bombay HC- Possibility of false implication by Wife cannot be ruled out, hence Anticipatory Bail Granted.

-- Today stats: One follower, No unfollowers and followed one person via uapp.ly 2 days ago
+- Today stats: One follower, No unfollowers via uapp.ly 20 hours ago

-- Today stats: 2 followers, One unfollower via uapp.ly 3 days ago
+- Today stats: One follower, No unfollowers via uapp.ly 2 days ago

 The family of the writer was tortured by the Indian Law which are bias against the Indian Husband.
 Thousands of 498A, DV Act 2005 & Maintenance cases are filed each year in India by women seeking to wreak vengeance on their husbands and in-laws.
 Enormous sums are extorted from intimidated families implicated in these cases by corrupt Indian police officers and elements of the Indian judiciary.
 The author and his family haven't bribed any public official nor have they given in to the extortion.
 This blog aims to raise awareness of due process in India.
 The content of this blog constitutes, opinions, observations, and publicly available documents.
 The intent is not to slander or defame anyone or any institution and is the manifestation of the author's right to freedom of expression – with all the protections this right guarantees.